erickib/erickib/README.md

-### :beginner: Hello World! :beginner: 👋
+### :beginner: Hello World! :beginner:
-#Welcome to my Github profile.
-My name is Erick.#
+# Welcome to my Github profile.
+My name is Erick.
 Here you´ll find forks from projects I´m interested in learning how was programmed and hopefully some personal future projects to have fun with.
 <!--